strifinopoulos/strifinopoulos.github.io/content/featured/Braking_Protons_at_EIC/index.md

 ---
 title: 'Braking protons at the EIC: from invisible meson decay to new physics searches'
 summary: >-
-  We investigate the sensitivity of the Electron-Ion Collider (EIC) to invisible final states in coherent exclusive electroproduction.
-The characteristic signal is a forward proton with reduced energy and little additional detector activity.
-Using the excellent particle detection capabilities and kinematics reconstruction at the EIC, we argue that backgrounds can be strongly suppressed.
-While our analysis applies to various states, we specifically focus on pseudoscalar particles: neutral mesons with extremely suppressed invisible Standard Model decays, and gluon-coupled axion-like particles decaying invisibly to a dark sector.
-Depending on the meson species and the achievable background rejection, the EIC could strengthen existing bounds on invisible decays by up to four orders of magnitude while directly probing invisibly decaying ALPs in the 0.1-2 GeV mass range.
+  We investigate invisible final states in coherent exclusive electroproduction at the Electron-Ion Collider (EIC), where the characteristic signal is a forward proton with reduced energy and little additional detector activity.
+Focusing on neutral mesons with highly suppressed invisible Standard Model decays and on invisibly decaying gluon-coupled axion-like particles, we find that the EIC could improve existing bounds on invisible decays by up to four orders of magnitude while probing ALPs in the 0.1-2 GeV mass range.

 tags:
   - phenomenology